httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 3. No structured data has been found; fail parsing.

-### Parsing a List of Lists from Text {#parse-listlist}
+#### Parsing an Inner List {#parse-innerlist}

-Given an ASCII string input_string, return a list of lists of items. input_string is modified to remove the parsed value.
+Given an ASCII string input_string, return either a single item or an array of items. input_string is modified to remove the parsed value.

-1. let top_list be an empty array.
+1. Let is_array be a boolean, initially set to false.
 2. Let inner_list be an empty array.
 3. While input_string is not empty:
    1. Let item be the result of running Parse Item from Text ({{parse-item}}) with input_string.
    2. Append item to inner_list.
    3. Discard any leading OWS from input_string.
-   4. If input_string is empty, append inner_list to top_list and return top_list.
+   4. If input_string is empty:
+      1. If is_array, return inner_list.
+      2. Else, return item.
-   5. Let char be the result of consuming the first character of input_string.
+   5. If the first character of input_string is ";":
+      1. Discard the first character of input_string.
-   6. If char is COMMA:
-      1. Append inner_list to top_list.
-      2. Let inner_list be an empty array.
+      2. Let is_array be true.
-   7. Else if char is not ";", fail parsing.
-   8. Discard any leading OWS from input_string.
+      3. Discard any leading OWS from input_string.
-   9. If input_string is empty, fail parsing.
+      4. If the first character of input_string is COMMA, return inner_list.
-4. No structured data has been found; fail parsing.
+4. If is_array, return inner_list.
+5. Else, return item.

 ### Parsing a Parameterized List from Text {#parse-param-list}